 The journalism and literature published in the Oxford American has received numerous prizes, including The O. Henry Prize and The Pushcart Prize, and has been featured in The Best American Essays, The Best American Short Stories, The Best American Mystery Stories, and The Best American Travel Writing.
 Over its quarter century, the Oxford American has won four National Magazine Awards—including an award for General Excellence in 2016.

-The Oxford American welcomes fiction, nonfiction, and poetry submissions, as well as proposals for articles.
+The Oxford American welcomes fiction and nonfiction submissions, as well as proposals for articles.
 We accept submissions via Submittable.
-(There is $2 processing fee.)
+(There is a $3 processing fee for most categories.)
 The Oxford American does not accept submissions on paper and cannot return manuscripts sent to the office.

 The Oxford American offers a comprehensive year-round editorial internship program.